sablier-labs/docs/docs/concepts/05-governance.md

 The parameter changes that can be effected are NOT subject to a timelock.
 This means that the admin can execute any of the functions listed above at any time.

-However, you should note that the fees would only be charged on new streams.
-The admin cannot retroactively charge fees on existing streams.
-The streams you have already created will remain free of charge, forever.

 ## Governance

 As a startup, Sablier has to deal with uncertainty regarding: